 a popup window appears, whereby you can select trashed entries to undelete.

 myBase by default stores all outdated revisions and trashed entities within the database.

 This may waste some disk space and may bloat the .nyf database file, an inbuilt zip utility

 If you'd want to optimize database for size, you can first select the [File - Maintenance - Empty recyle bin]

 menu item to wipe off the trashed entities, and then select the [File - Maintenance - Optimize for size]

 menu item to eliminate fragments from within the .nyf database file.

 After this operation, all trashed entries are wiped off permanently.

 It's highly recommended to create backup for every important databases.
-You can simply press [Yes] button
+In general, you can simply press [Yes] button

-when opening a database and you're asked whether to create backup, a new backup is automatically created for the database
+when opening a database and you're asked whether you want to create backup, then a new backup is automatically created

 and stored in the same folder or the custom folder your specified in the [View - Options - Backup] window.